aimeos/aimeos-docs/src/providers/service/index.md

 ## Retrieve data

 In cases you need to fetch items from other domains, the context object is necessary to instantiate the appropriate managers.
 Use it only if you really need it!
 The complete order can be fetched much simpler with the other support methods and the service item for the provider is already available.
-To get the context object, use
+To get the context object, use:

 ```php
 $context = $this->getContext();